turingschool/front-end-curriculum/lessons/module-3/react-2-the-how.md

 ```

-You'll notice that we're using a function keyword to create this function.
-Why do you think that is?
 This is a callback function that takes a new idea object as an argument, and adds it to the existing ideas array by creating a new array using the spread operator ... to copy the existing ideas array and adding the new idea to the end of it.
 This updated array is then set as the new state of `ideas` using `setIdeas` function which is the state updater function created by useState hook.

 This is good, because we're passing it down as a prop to the Form component!